Topological order and Fractons from Gauging Exponential Symmetries: 2D Discrete Gauge Theory from gauging Exponential Symmetry

 with $k=\gcd(a^L-1,N)$ in order to be compatible with the periodic boundary conditions.
 In the previous expression, $\gcd(A,B)$ stands for the greatest common divisor between the two positive integer numbers $A$ and $B$.
 The resulting gauge theory should be akin to a $\mathbb{Z}_k$ gauge theory, explaining the size dependence of the ground state degeneracy observed in Ref.~\cite{Watanabe2022}.
 Here we mention that the result $k=\gcd(a^L-1,N)$ holds only for $a$ and $N$ coprime.
 We discuss the more general case in Appendix \ref{global_constraints} in the context of the model proposed in Section \ref{sec:two} which similarly holds for this system.

-In the following section, we study a particular instance of gauge theories coming from exponential charge symmetries.
-We argue that such theories can be quite constraining for the quasiparticles mobility and might host fracton-like excitations, under some conditions on their defining parameters.
+In the following section, we explore a broad class of gauge theories originating from exponential charge symmetries.
+We show that these theories can constrain quasiparticle mobility and exhibit ground-state degeneracies with UV (lattice size) dependence.